Simhyeon/r4d/docs/macro_indices.md

     Print platform specific newlines.
 Its behaviour can be configured.

+    - CRLF is returned on windows
+    - LF is returned on *nix systems.

     # Arguments

     - a_amount : Amount of newlines [Unsigned integer] ( trimmed )